Knee, Ankle and Foot Injury Workers' Compensation Claims

 Generally, it does not even matter who “caused” the injury.
 Unless it resulted from the use of drugs or alcohol, your eligibility for compensation is not affected.

-Talk to Gerald Brody & Associates Today
+Talk to Gerald Brody & Associates Today for Workers' Compensation Experts

 As workers compensation attorneys in San Diego, Gerald Brody & Associates has helped hundreds of people throughout the San Diego area get the compensation they deserve.